Lordstown, Ohio: Economy

 Lordstown is best known as the home of the Lordstown Assembly, a former General Motors automotive plant that produced compact cars from 1966 until 2019.
 After the closure of Youngstown's steel factories, the Lordstown Assembly became the largest industrial employer of the Mahoning Valley region.
 Lordstown Motors purchased the assembly in November 2019.
 The factory was later sold to Foxconn in May 2022 for the production of electric vehicles.
+In 2025, Foxconn announced it is expected that the facility will be used to produce data center-related equipment for Stargate LLC.

 Nu Ride Inc., an electric vehicle automaker formerly known as Lordstown Motors, is based in Lordstown.
 GM and LG Chem built a 30 GWh electric vehicle battery factory in the town, Ultium Cells LLC, which began production in August 2022.
 The village is also home to a TJX HomeGoods distribution center, as well as several smaller manufacturers.
 The Lordstown Energy Center is a 940 Megawatt combined-cycle natural-gas-fueled power plant in the village.

 Education

 Lordstown Local School District operates one elementary school and Lordstown High School.
 Lordstown has a public library, a branch of the Warren-Trumbull County Public Library.